 Properties presently designated as open space were excluded from consideration when the presence of deed restrictions preclude potential future housing development.
 The Laguna Laurel property at the western end of Santa Maria Avenue is subject to a conservation easement that expressly prohibits the construction of housing.
 Woods End Wilderness Preserve is subject to a deed restriction that prohibits use inconsistent with "nonvehicular public access into the Laguna Coast Wilderness Park and natural resource protection and restoration."
-Woods End Wilderness Preserve is also leased to the County of Orange for inclusion in the Laguna Coast Wilderness Park through February 28, 2047.
+Woods End Wilderness Park through February 28, 2047.

-City-owned sites were screened for potential inclusion in this analysis, however, due to the City's extremely limited property ownership, none were included.
+City-owned sites were screened for potential inclusion in this analysis; however, due to the City's extremely limited property ownership, none were included.
 The City Hall/Public Library site was excluded due to the impending construction of a new library building and expanded outdoor gathering and activity spaces.
 Both the City Centre Park and Woods End Wilderness Preserve sites are subject to state grant-related deed restrictions.
 The property at Santa Vittoria Drive/San Remo Drive is 0.32 acre, which is presumed inadequate to accommodate lower income housing per HCD.